dajcs/miniRT/.test/A_mod1.md

     4. Call `parse_vec3(tokens[2], &scene->camera.lookat)`.
 Check for error and then validate it's a normalized vector using a helper.
     5. Call `parse_double(tokens[3], &fov_temp)`.
 Check for error.
     6. Validate FOV is in the range `[0, 180]`.
-    7. Assign the validated FOV to `scene->camera.vfov`.
+    7. Assign the validated FOV to `scene->camera.fov`.
     8. Return `SUCCESS`.

 **3. `int parse_object(char **tokens, t_scene *scene)`**